amaraoussama94/Socket_with_c/README.md

 ##  openssl_version.c :
 test OpenSSL library installed or no</br>

+## https_simple.c :
+Initiation to sll  . simple code </br> how to use : </br>
+Linux user :./https_simple example.org 443</br>
+Windows user :https_simple example.org 443</br>

+## tls_client.c:
+This is tcpclient.c , An In-Depth Overview of TCP Connections, but it has been modified to make TLS connections.

+## https_get.c:
+This is the webclientget.c program from Chapter 6, Building a Simple Web Client, but it has been modified for HTTPS.
+You can think of it as the extended version of https_simple.c.

+## tls_get_cert.c:
+This is like https_simple.c, but it simply prints the connected server's certificate and exits.

 ## Please attention  :
 for windows user please read the make file </br>